metruzanca/dotfiles/readme.md

 # Dotfiles

+Dotfiles repo powered GNU Stow.
+Stow takes care of symlinking file structures in this repo to local machine's $HOME.

+This repo supports both MacOS and Linux machines.

+Unfortunately, not POSIX compliant.
+Maybe will be in the future.
+Both Fish and ZSH are not POSIX :( and I've got configs for both tools in here.
+Most recently leaning into ZSH, though I still have a machine running my old fish config thats in here.

 ## Usage
 1. Clone
 2. Run `link.sh`: which will symlink all files in `home/` to the `$HOME` directory.

 If adding a new file or pulling changes, re-run `link.sh`.

+## Structure
+- `link.zsh`: is the core of the dotfiles setup.
+Running this will:
+    - Run stow on `home` & `private`.
+    - Installs zsh plugins via `zplug`
+    - Restarts [espanso](https://espanso.org) to reload the config.
+    - TODO sync macos settings.
+- `home`: is where the actual dotfiles live.
+- `private`: is just like home but is a private repo thats submodule'd into this repo.
+Inside `private` I mainly have `.config/zsh/<files>` so those will be loaded when I source the whole directory in my `$HOME/.zshrc`.
+- `os`: holds some workstation setup scripts as well as some other MacOS WIP stuff.

+> Aside from the `private` submodule, this repo also submodules the [catppuccin theme](https://github.com/catppuccin/alacritty) inside the alacritty config folder.

 ## OSs